wanfb/SmileNet/README.md

 # SmileNet
-This is a pytorch version of SmileNet, which used to be caffe
+This is a pytorch implementation of SmileNet.